Northern Telephone Services AFFECTED - NewsBreak

 Northern Telephone Services AFFECTED

 Northern Telephone Cooperative has 2 network maintenance windows scheduled for this week.
-The 1st "window" will be tonight (Tuesday)...ksenam.com
+The 1st "window" will be tonight (Tuesday)...k96fm.com

 Northern Telephone Cooperative has 2 network maintenance windows scheduled for this week.
-The 1st "window" will be tonight (Tuesday)...ksenam.com
+The 1st "window" will be tonight (Tuesday)...k96fm.com

 Comments / 0